palakgupta5060/AI-Research-Assistant-n8n/README.md

 git clone https://github.com/palakgupta5060/AI-Research-Assistant-n8n.git
 ```

-### 2. Import Workflows
+### 2. Import the Workflows

-Import all three workflow JSON files into n8n.
+Import all three workflow JSON files into your n8n workspace.

 ### 3. Configure Credentials

-Configure:
+Configure the following credentials:

 - OpenAI
 - Gmail
 - Google Sheets

-### 4. Activate Workflows
+### 4. Activate the Workflows

-Activate all workflows.
+Activate all three workflows.

-### 5. Run
+### 5. Run the Application

-Open the n8n Form and submit your research topic.
+Open the n8n Form, enter your research topic, and submit the request.

 ---